Williano/Williano/README.md

 ## Bio

 <p>
 William Kpabitey Kwabla is an experienced Software Engineer and Research & Development Engineer.
-William is currently studying Computer Science at the Masters level at the University of Central Arkansas, the United States after previously completing his BSc in Computer Science at Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
+William is currently studying Computer Science at the Masters level at the University of Central Arkansas, in the United States after previously completing his BSc in Computer Science at Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.

 A detailed-oriented, responsible, and committed engineer, William has designed, implemented, and tested complex web, mobile, virtual reality (VR), augmented reality (AR), and machine learning applications using a variety of programming languages and technologies.
 William is also a quick learner with strong problem-solving, leadership, management, and communication skills, comfortable working as a team or individually.